 My first attempt at using DAZ3D and Brekel Kinect 3D.

 DAZ3D is a plain-Jane 3D rendering software, and there is a lot that it can't do, and lots that I didn't want to waste time doing with it.
 At a certain point, it kept crashing when attempting to render, and I thought my project file was destroyed.
-DAZ3D decided it want to keep the video and audio synced, so after 14 hours of rendering this low resolution clip, I had the extra post-production step of lowering the video track speed to 99% with the audio at 100%.
+DAZ3D decided it didn't want to keep the video and audio synced, so after 14 hours of rendering this low resolution clip, I had the extra post-production step of lowering the video track speed to 99% with the audio at 100%, probably having something to do with 30fps vs. drop-frame.
 A low cost 3D solution it is, and I will probably keep using it.